edemaine/svgtiler/README.md

 This layout algorithm works well if each row has a uniform height and each column has a uniform width, even if different rows have different heights and different columns have different widths.
-But it probably isn't what you want if symbols have wildly differing widths or heights, so you should set your `viewBox`es accordingly.
+But it probably isn't what you want if tiles have wildly differing widths or heights, so you should set your `viewBox`es accordingly.

-Each unique symbol gets defined just once (via SVG's [`<symbol>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol)) and then instantiated (via SVG's [`<use>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use)) many times, resulting in relatively small and efficient SVG outputs.
+Each unique tile gets defined just once (via SVG's [`<symbol>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol)) and then instantiated (via SVG's [`<use>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use)) many times, resulting in relatively small and efficient SVG outputs.

-## z-index: Stacking Order of Symbols
+## z-index: Stacking Order of Tiles

-Often it is helpful to render some tile symbols on top of others.
+Often it is helpful to render some tiles on top of others.
 Although [SVG](https://www.w3.org/TR/SVG2/) does not support a `z-index` property, there was
 [a proposal](https://www.w3.org/TR/2016/CR-SVG2-20160915/render.html#ZIndexProperty)
 which SVG Tiler supports *at the `<symbol>` level*, emulated by re-ordering tile rendering order to simulate the specified z order.
-For example, `<symbol viewBox="0 0 10 10" z-index="2">...</symbol>`
+For example, the tile `<symbol viewBox="0 0 10 10" z-index="2">...</symbol>`
-will be rendered on top of (later than) all symbols without a `z-index="..."` specification (which default to a z-index of 0).
+will be rendered on top of (later than) all tiles without a `z-index="..."` specification (which default to a z-index of 0).
 You can use a `z-index="..."` property or an HTML-style `style="z-index: ..."` property.